steven-rivera/grep/README.md

 # Regex Search Utility

 This is a command-line tool written in Python that mimics the behavior of grep by matching text with regular expressions.
-It supports a custom subset of regular expression syntaxes and has the ability to search for patterns in files or from standard input.
+It implements its own custom regex engine that supports a subset of perl-style regular expressions and has the ability to search for patterns in files or from standard input.

 <div align="center">
     <img src="images/example.png" width="50%"/>